OtagoPolytechnic/Hardware-projects/Arcade Machine/electron-app-svelte-master/README.md

    ```

 ## Arcade set up for end user
-1)	Make a folder on the desktop called “game”
+1)	Make a folder on the desktop called “Games”, if there is not folder when you open the program it will make the folder
-2)	Put in shortcuts to the game you want to add inside the “game” folder
+2)	Put in shortcuts to the game you want to add inside the “Games” folder.
-3)	Add PNG or JPG with the same name as the game you added to be used as cover art
+3)	Add PNG or JPG with the same name as the game you added to be used as cover art (EG: street-fighter.lnk and street-fighter.png)
 4)	Open exe